gegelati/armlearn-wrapper/README.md

 ## How does this work ?
 The armlearn-wrapper is an application using a Gegelati learner on an armlearn task.
 Gegelati provides a way to generate and train TPG (agents), and armlearn handles the arm simulation during the evaluation.

+## About the learning strategies

+A complementary Readme has been written to help the reader understand the learning strategies for training the AI agents.
+Informations include:
+- Objective of the learning process
+- Possible initial positions
+- Possible target positions
+- Input values fed to the AI agent by the learning environment (states)
+- Output values transmitted from the AI agent to the learning environment (action)
+- fitness function (reward shapping)
+- Methods for evaluation
+README-LEARNING-STRATEGY.md

 ## License
 This project is distributed under the CeCILL-C license (see LICENSE file).